 Cells in the epidermis from Calathea rufibarba photographed with a Olympus Stylus 725 SW camera.
 Objective: Leitz 100/1.25.

 If you want to capture the finest details in a microscopic image, a system camera is the way to go.
-With both micro 4/3 and DSLR crop sensor cameras, excellent micro photos can be taken.
+With 1-inch, micro 4/3 and DSLR APS-C sensor cameras, excellent micro photos can be taken.
 A full-frame camera is not really needed for micro photography, unless you want to make high-resolution videos.
 There is an important aspect in choosing a system camera for micro photography: vibrations.
 Cameras with a mechanical shutter mechanism can cause vibrations which results in blurry images.
 In micro photography, vibrations have a major impact, much more than with normal photography because of the high magnifications.
-I use a Olympus PEN E-PL1 mirrorless micro 4/3 camera and a Canon EOS 600D DSLR, both somewhat older models that still work fine.
-The Olympus PEN causes significant vibrations when using short exposure times as this camera does not have an electronic shutter.
+I use among others, an Olympus PEN E-PL1 mirrorless micro 4/3 camera (12.3 Mp, 4/3" CMOS, 2010), a Canon EOS 600D DSLR (18 Mp, CMOS APS-C, 2011) and a Nikon 1 J1 (10 Mp, 1" CMOS, 2012).
+All three are somewhat older models that still work fine.
+The Olympus PEN causes significant vibrations when using short exposure times as this camera does not have an electronic shutter, in contrast to the other two cameras.
 The vibrations caused by the shutter mechanism can be greatly reduced by using longer exposure times like 2 seconds or more.
 When I use the Olympus PEN, I only make pictures of more or less static objects because I use an exposure time of 2.5 seconds.
-The Canon 600D contains an electronic shutter and has the so called mirror lock-up feature.
-With this camera, the picture can be taken in LiveView and no vibrations are generated.
-The mirror is flipped up and the photo is taken before the mirror returns to it's default position.
-To avoid manual vibrations with both cameras, I use the self timer with a 2 second delay after pressing the button.
-Some Canon cameras that are very well suited for micro photography include the 500D, 550D, 600D, 650D, 700D and 750D.
+The Canon 600D has an electronic shutter and uses the so-called Electronic Front-Curtain Shutter (EFCS).
+This prevents vibrations during the exposure and the image is taken in LiveView.
+The mirror is first folded up (mirror lock-up) and the photo is taken before the mirror folds down.
+When choosing a DSLR camera for microphotography, it is important to check whether EFCS is present.
+To avoid manual vibrations with both cameras, I use the self timer with a 2 second delay after pressing the button on the camera.
+Some Canon cameras that are very well suited for micro photography and have EFCS include the 450D, 500D, 550D, 600D, 650D, 700D and 750D.
 But there also more models suitable.

 After choosing a particular camera, the camera has to be connected in some way to the microscope.
 Micro photography with a system camera can be operated with or without a camera lens.
 The setup without a camera lens is simpler and here a compensating eyepiece is used to project the image onto the sensor.
 With the Olympus PEN, I have used a Sigma 30 mm lens for a long time and that works quite well.
 This lens has the advantage that there are no externally moving parts when focusing, everything happens inside.
 This makes it possible to use the camera without the need for mechanically connecting it.
 The following image shows a setup with the Sigma lens that I have used a lot with horseshoe stands.
 The Olympus PEN camera with Sigma 30 mm lens is simply positioned on a silicon gasket that is placed on a Ihagee microscope adapter.
 The combined weight of camera and lens is sufficient to ensure a stable position.
 It is a convenient set-up for a horseshoe stand; after the photo has been taken, the camera is removed and visual observation can be continued.
 A second advantage of the Sigma 30 mm lens is that the entrance pupil is lying forward.
 This makes it possible to use any microscope eyepiece, regardless if it is high eyepoint or not.
 Even the most simple Huygens eyepieces can be used without any difficulties